-Skin rashes are not only unsightly, but these bumps or red blisters on the skin can be quite unsettling with sensations of stinging irritation and itchiness!
-Not to worry though, as there are simple and safe remedies that you can do at home!
-Check out these suggestions on natural remedies for skin rashes.
+Skin rashes are not only unsightly, but these bumps or red blisters on the skin can be quite unsettling with sensations of stinging irritation and itchiness.
+Not to worry, though, as there are simple and safe remedies that you can do at home, like using an herbal oil for dry scalp and hair.

-For skin rashes caused by heat or insect bites, a simple ice pack should work great in soothing the itch, swelling and inflammation.
+For skin rashes caused by heat or insect bites, a simple ice pack should work great in soothing the itch, swelling, and inflammation.

 - Place your ice pack on the affected area for around 10-15 minutes.